-Mentorship is often your first foray into the “real world” and you should stick to the expectations of your industry.
+Mentorship is often your first foray into the “real world,” and you should stick to the expectations of your industry.
 Here are some best practices to keep your relationship positive and professional:

-These quick tips will ensure that you’re building a strong relationship that’s worth your time and your mentor’s.
+These quick tips will ensure that you’re building a strong relationship worth your time and your mentor’s.

 Your ideal mentor is waiting for you on MentorCruise.
-Get started with a call to outline a study plan, prep for an interview or discuss any topic of your choosing.
+Get started with a call to outline a study plan, prep for an interview, or discuss any topic of your choosing.

 Your mentor’s expertise can lead to practical career results.
 Take a full session to talk about how to best develop your career.

-You can ask your mentor about recommendations for your trajectory, including next steps.
+You can ask your mentor about recommendations for your trajectory, including the next steps.
 It’s also valuable to talk about your mentor’s experience with career-building and any key takeaways.

 Networking is an often dreaded part of career-building.
-Yet, creating a network and strengthening professional relationships is important for finding new connections, sparking ideas and exchanging career know-how.
+Yet, creating a network and strengthening professional relationships is important for finding new connections, sparking ideas, and exchanging career know-how.

 The leap from interview to job offer can be high.
 Luckily, you can refresh and rehearse your interviewing skills with the help of a mentor.